 Jeff Timmons (who has had phenomenal success with his internationally-renowned boy band 98 Degrees, sold millions of records worldwide and had gold and platinum records in 27 countries around the world) has combined talents with Glenn Douglas Packard to create an all-new show that is sure to leave audiences breathless.

 QLife caught up with Glenn Douglas Packard during rehearsals for an interview about the show and a little insight into his career.

 QLife: Men of the Strip returns to Las Vegas this month.
 What can we expect from Men of the Strip this time?

 GDP: My objective was to get Men of the Strip on the Las Vegas Strip, and now it’s happening.
-The stakes are just as high as when we did the reality TV show now that we have our home at the Tropicana.
+The stakes are just as high as when we did the reality TV show.
 I’m going to step up the game.
 Male revues are evolving, and I’m a part of that “evolvation.”
 I'm ready to make this strip spectacular and actually turn it on and make this the "Disneyland for women" except when they walk into the room they're not gonna want to get off the ride!

 QLife: What's going to differentiate this show from Chippendales, Magic Mike Live, Men of Sapphire, Thunder from Down Under and Aussie Heat?

 GDP: Well not to toot my own horn but I say I'm pretty much the king of male revues.
 I've been doing this since 2000 when I reinvented Chippendales and created their show and put it up at the Rio.
 Male revue has evolved, and now there's this whole new elevation of performance and art form when it comes to the male revue.
 I don't give away too many of my secrets, but I'm not afraid to put him out there either.